rahulgopinath/rahulgopinath.github.io/_posts/2020-07-26-semantic-testcase-reducer.markdown

     o._vars.clear()
     return val
 ```
-As you can see, we now allow only defined variables to be used for later expansion.
-Note that the modifications assume the knowledge of the `<var>`
+We now allow only defined variables to be used for later expansion.
+The helper procedures `defining_var` is invoked
+when we produce the left hand side of the variable assignment, and the `defined_var` is invoked when the variable is
+referred to from the right hand side.
+Hence `defined_var` ensures only defined vars are used.
+The `sync` function
+ensures that the definition is complete only when the assignment is finished.

-key in the grammar defined in the driver.
+Note that the modifications assume the knowledge of the `<var>`  key in the grammar defined in the driver.

-The driver now includes a context sensitive grammar.
+The driver now includes a context sensitive grammar in the form of `pre` and `post` functions.
 ```python
 if __name__ == '__main__':
     import random